angulardart/site-angulardart/src/angular/guide/pipes.md

 where the only way to change the data is by adding a hero.

-More often, you don't know when the data have changed, especially in applications that mutate data in many ways, perhaps in app locations far away.
+More often, you don't know when the data have changed, especially in apps that mutate data in many ways, perhaps in app locations far away.
 A component in such an app usually can't know about those changes.
 Moreover, it's unwise to distort the component design to accommodate a pipe.